IBM/Industry-Accelerators/README.md

-# Industry-Accelerators
+# Industry Accelerators for Cloud Pak for Data as a Service
+This branch contains Industry Accelerators for Cloud Pak for Data as a Service.
+Navigate to individual folder to explore the Industry Accelerators.
-Repository for storing IBM Industry Accelerator for Cloud Pak for Data artefacts
+To know more about Industry Accelerators for Cloud Pak for Data as a Service please visit the [IBM Cloud Gallery](https://dataplatform.cloud.ibm.com/gallery?context=cpdaas&topic=Industry-Accelerator)